stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

     profile=fft.radial_profile()

-Which will return a :calss:`Stoner.Data` object with columns for the radial distance, mean pixel value at the corresponding radius, standard deviation and number of pixels counted.
+Which will return a :class:`Stoner.Data` object with columns for the radial distance, mean pixel value at the corresponding radius, standard deviation and number of pixels counted.
 The optional *angle* keyword parameter will select either one angle (float) or a rangle of angles (tuple of two floats).
 This can be easily plotted since the :class:`Stoner.Data` object is created with the appropriate columns setup as x oand y data columns.::